akquinet/nyc-taxi-streaming/README.md

 This can be accessed when the app is running via entering: `https://localhost:5601` into your browser.

-### MongoDB

-MongoDB (https://www.mongodb.com/) is a cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemata.
-MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License (SSPL).

 ### Docker

 Docker (https://www.docker.com/) is a collection of interoperating software-as-a-service and platform-as-a-service offerings that employ operating-system-level virtualization to cultivate development and delivery of software inside standardized software packages called containers.